nuxt-hub/cli/README.md

   manage    Open in browser the NuxtHub URL for a linked project.
    login    Authenticate with NuxtHub.
   logout    Logout the current authenticated user.
   whoami    Shows the username of the currently logged in user.

+Use nuxthub <command> --help for more information about a command.
 ```

 ## License